 PBIS is a research-based behavior system that uses incentives and acknowledgments to motivate students to make positive choices.
 Each PBIS school identifies three to five, easy to remember behavioral expectations for students, which are communicated frequently and reinforced with student acknowledgements.
 Staff members make it a point to call attention to moments when a student demonstrates desired behaviors.
 This positive reinforcement is for all students and also provides an excellent model for students who need extra encouragement in making appropriate choices.

-If you have any questions, please contact any staff member, Ms. Pazornik, the assistant principal, or Dr. Varlack, principal.
+If you have any questions, please contact any staff member, Ms. Pazornik, the assistant principal, or Mr. Conroy, principal.

 Recess is 30 minutes daily.
 Recess is an opportunity for students to get physical activity, socialize, and revive their academic focus for the remainder of the day.
 Generally, it is assumed that students will be outside for recess when the temperature combined with the wind chill is not less than 20 degrees Fahrenheit or the heat index reading is less than 95.
 Children with certain health conditions may need special accommodations during extremely hot or cold weather.
 Parents of those children should provide medical documentation and may be consulted to determine if other arrangements are necessary.

-These will go out quarterly as indicated on the HCPSS calendar
+These will go out quarterly as indicated on the HCPSS calendar, and will be available electronically.

 When concerns arise, parents are encouraged to direct their concerns to the persons most closely involved.
 However, when an informal process fails to provide resolution, a parent may file a formal complaint and seek review at a higher administrative level.
 In both processes, the intent is to protect the confidentiality and preserve the dignity of everyone involved.